MacsiDigital/laravel-zoom/README.md

     // The later is very uncommon in Zoom and unlikely to be used due to the setup of relationships, but is an option.
 ```

-## Validation
+### Validation

 Validation is built into the API where possible, and will throw an exception if there are validation errors.
 If our own validation fails and the Zoom request returns an error, then we will throw a HTTP exception.

 If Validation in the API changes or something is not working, then the best is to amend the request object for the failing model and submit a pull request.

-## Resources
+### Resources

-We give a brief overview of the common models, we have not included any validation requirements, you will need to check documentaiton for this.
+We give a brief overview of the common models, we have not included any validation requirements, you will need to check documentation for this.

-### Roles
+#### Roles

 ``` php
     //To get a new instance